 The input received during the process detailed above demonstrated the stakeholder's concern for the education of the district's students.
 Discussions and feedback were held based on what is already in place, needs to be improved, and ideas for supporting student learning via the eight state priorities that should be considered in the LCAP.

-The stakeholder feedback, after reviewing district data, demonstrated that the district should continue with three goals, ensuring that the following primary actions and services are maintained:
+The stakeholder feedback, after reviewing charter data, demonstrated that the charter should focus on the three goals, ensuring that the following primary actions and services are implemented: